Business Administration Courses

 Experiential learning acquired through placement with local organizations in either the private or public sectors.
 The student is assigned duties and responsibilities approved by the instructor and supervised and evaluated by the instructor and onsite trainer.
 Weekly class contact, journal, or written reports are required.
 Classroom instruction includes resume/letter writing, interviewing techniques, and oral presentations.

-Prerequisites: completion of 45 credits and permission of the instructor, department chair, school head, or college dean.
+Prerequisites: completion of 45 earned credit hours and permission of the instructor, department chair, school head, or college dean.

 Offered: fall and spring